top of page

 Please feel free to browse this website to learn more about me and my professional journey as a college professor and political scientist.

 I have extensive classroom experience, having taught introductory and advanced undergraduate courses in American Politics, Comparative Politics, Political Philosophy, International Relations, and Research Methodology, as well as graduate seminars in Public Policy.
-My commitment to quality undergraduate education led to the completion of a
+My commitment to quality undergraduate education led to the completion of a Graduate Certificate in College Teaching and Learning through the University of Kentucky Graduate School.

 I hold my Ph.D. and an M.A. from the University of Kentucky in Lexington, Kentucky.
 Prior to doctoral studies, I earned an M.A. through the School of Public Affairs at American University in Washington, D.C. and completed my B.A. with Honors at Austin College in Sherman, Texas.

-Contact page if you would like to discuss one of my courses or a potential research collaboration!
+Thanks for visiting.
+Please feel free to reach out to me on the Contact page if you would like to discuss one of my courses or a potential research collaboration!

 bottom of page